 - The term cardiomyopathy means a disorder of the heart muscle.
 Often the cause is unknown, but several underlying causes/associations have been identified.

 - Whatever the root cause, the disorder often manifests in one of four ways, and this largely determines the treatment approach and outcome.
 A common presenting pattern is heart failure, but sudden death is well documented.

-- The condition cannot be cured, but can be managed, usually medically, though surgery may be used for hypertrophic obstructive cardiomyopathy (HOCM), and transplantation may be considered for some intractable forms.
+- The condition cannot be cured, but can be managed, usually medically, though surgery may be necessary for hypertrophic obstructive cardiomyopathy (HOCM), and transplantation considered for some intractable forms.
 The longterm outcome is dependant on the underlying cause, with the best prognosis being for peripartum cardiomyopathy.

 - Prevention is not really possible, though lifestyle modification could theoretically prevent the onset and advance of coronary artery disease, which, if untreated, becomes one of the common causes of cardiomyopathy.

 In plain language, the term "cardiomyopathy" simply means "something wrong with the muscle of the heart" - in other words, the cardiomyopathies are disorders or diseases of heart muscle.

 Two main classification systems are used: one system classifies according to known causes; the other sorts cardiomyopathies into categories according to anatomy and physiology.
 This second system is much more useful, as it links to treatment, and is internationally accepted.